Foxtel Now review: Price, packages and content compared

 How does Foxtel Now work?

 The appeal of any streaming service is the on-demand content library and the number of devices compatible with the service.
-Foxtel Now, for example, is available on iPhone, iPad, Android phones and tablets, PlayStation 4, PC, Mac, Chromecast, various Smart TVs and Xbox One… well, kind of.
-Confusingly, the ‘Foxtel Now’ app is still called ‘Foxtel Play’ on Xbox One and Xbox 360.
-Even though the service has been officially named Foxtel Now since June 2017.
+Foxtel Now, for example, is available on iPhone, iPad, Android phones and tablets, PlayStation 4, PlayStation 4 Pro, PC, Mac, Chromecast, various Smart TVs.

-While Foxtel Now offers more or less the same content library as Foxtel, there are a few key features that are held back (otherwise, why would you buy a Foxtel subscription?).
+While Foxtel Now offers more or less the same content library as Foxtel, there are a few key features that are held back (otherwise, why would you buy a Foxtel subscription?)
 Firstly, if you’re the type to record live broadcasts, there are no digital video recorder (DVR) devices compatible with Foxtel Now.
 That’s exclusive to Foxtel subscribers who purchase the Foxtel iQ box.
-There is a proprietary Foxtel Now box but it doesn’t have any DVR features and is more akin to something like Apple TV or Telstra TV.
-The same goes for 4K streaming.
-Ultra high-definition (UHD) or 4K streaming isn’t available on Foxtel Now at all, the most you can hope for is HD, but the service’s adaptive bit-rate streaming and Australia’s sub-par broadband speeds mean you can only get the quality your broadband speed allows for.
+There was a proprietary Foxtel Now box but it didn't have any DVR features and was more akin to something like Apple TV or Fetch.

-Your broadband speed needs to be, at least, 7Mbps to watch Foxtel Now in high-definition (HD) and 3Mbps for standard-definition (SD).
+Your broadband speed needs to be, at least, 7Mbps to watch Foxtel Now in high-definition (HD) and 3Mbps for standard-definition (SD.)
 On-demand content can be streamed in 1080p with a steady 7Mbps connection but live television will cap at 720p.

 If your internet plan is struggling to keep up with your binge-watching ways, here are a few of the most popular NBN 100 plans that could speed things up.